pepelsbey/pepelsbey.dev/src/articles/not-a-button/index.md

 ---
-title: |
-    When is a button not a button?
+title: 'When is a button not a button?'
-desc: |
-    How to choose between link and button and why you should never try to recreate a native `<button>` with JS.
+desc: 'How to choose between link and button and why you should never try to recreate a native `<button>` with JS.'
 date: 2019-02-25
 tags:
     - HTML